 Captain’s Table premium water crackers are claimed to be ideal to serve with any cheeses, dips or accompaniments.
-Captain’s Table crackers only come in a natural and cracked pepper flavour.
+Captain’s Table crackers come in flavours such as chilli salt, rosemary & thyme and classic.
 The brand has also recently expanded its product offering to dips.

-Coles’ own brand is the supermarket’s line of ‘great-value’ household and pantry essentials.
-The private label offers a small range of crackers including crispbreads, cheese twists and water and rice crackers in classic flavours like natural, cheese and cracker pepper.
+The Coles homebrand range is the supermarket’s line of ‘great-value’ household and pantry essentials.
+The private label offers a small range of crackers including crispbreads, cheese twists and water and rice crackers in classic flavours like natural, cheese and cracked pepper.

-Lastly, our survey found that taste, texture and value for money are the main drivers of satisfaction for shoppers when we buy crackers.
+Lastly, our survey revealed that taste is the biggest driver of satisfaction for shoppers when buying crackers.
+This was followed by texture and value for money.
 Something to keep in mind when you’re next down the cracker aisle at the supermarket.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.